Sexual Assault

 In person: Visit any of our five police stations in the ACT.
 An officer will be able to assist you immediately to discuss the incident and your options going forward.

 By telephone: In an emergency, call Triple Zero (000) or for police assistance call 131 444.
-These calls are answered by ACT Policing’s Operations who will arrange for police to meet with you.
+These calls are answered by ACT Policing Communications who will arrange for police to meet with you.

 It’s never too late to report sexual assault.
-We understand that many people who experience sexual assault don’t tell anyone at first and reporting sexual assault years later is quite common.
+Many people who experience sexual assault don’t tell anyone at first and reporting sexual assault years later is quite common.

 It doesn’t matter whether the offence occurred months, years or decades ago.
 ACT Policing will investigate if you ask us to.